 - Pictures are used in this lesson.
-If you have actual class pets, they can be used - Preparing some of the examples on paper or sentence strips could save time during the lesson. - For the Game "Pronoun Play" each group of students needs a few small pictures of each pet and blank cards. - If you think it would better support your students, you can use GLSEN's Gender Visual and Discussion guide to talk more about gender identity with students, and to introduce nonbinary identity before this activity.
-Go to www.glsen.org/trans for videos and other resources.
+Please consider substituting the pictures of animals we've provided with your own class pets. - Preparing some of the examples on paper or sentence strips can save time during the lesson. - For the game "Pronoun Play" each group of students needs a few small pictures of each pet and blank cards. - If you think it would better support your students, you can use GLSEN's Gender Visual and Discussion guide to talk more about gender identity with students, and to introduce nonbinary identity before this activity.
+Visit www.glsen.org/trans for related videos or resources.

-■ Chartpaper/Markers or Smartboard/Projector, paper, pencils, Class Pet Images, Class Pet Cards
+■ Chartpaper/markers or smart board/projector, paper, pencils, class pet images, class pet cards.